Gatha 15 - 17

 'What is the person who is cultivating good deeds?'

-— 'He is wearing cangues [shackles] and carrying locks'
+— 'He is wearing cangues [shackles] and carrying locks', said the teacher.

 —'What is the person who is doing evil action?'